metamn/inu-v2-b/react-src/src/components/PostFeaturedImage/PostFeaturedImage.md

 	<summary>###Displays the post featured image

 </summary>
-* Either returns a simple image or a responsive image.
+* Either returns a simple image (thumbnail) or a large, responsive image.

 </details>